Thedongraphix/Node-Project/README.md

-Steps to successful clone to be provided soon git init git add git commit
+uSteps to successful clone to be provided soon git init git add git commit